paelzer/Arduino-RGB-GUI-control/README.md

 ## Software preparation

 * Adjust the COM port number definition in the rgb_control_gui.py file to match the COM port number on your system:
-      For example if your COM port has no. 2 adjust the line as follows:
+      For example if your COM port has no. 2 adjust the line as follows and save the file:

             ser = serial.Serial('COM2', 9600)

+* Flash the rgb_control.ino file to the Arduino Uno